skupperproject/skupper-example-camel-integration/README.md

 * A `Twitter Developer Account` in order to use the Twiter API

-* Create a `Telegram` Bot and Channel to publish messages in a channel of preference
+* Create a `Telegram` Bot and Channel to publish messages

 ## Step 1: Configure separate console sessions